nspcc-dev/neofs-api/proto-docs/acl.md

 <a name="neo.fs.v2.acl.EACLRecord.Filter"></a>

 ### Message EACLRecord.Filter
-Filter to check particular properties of the request or object.
+Filter to check particular properties of the request or the object.

 By default `key` field refers to the corresponding object's `Attribute`.
 Some Object's header fields can also be accessed by adding `$Object:`